AllThingsSmitty/tweet-style-guide/README.md

 ## Emoji

-Emoji will be used sparingly.
-The text version of of emoji will be utilized over graphical emoji that may be available on certain devices.
-This is to reduce the possibility that the reader can't see the emoji.
+Emoji is now fully supported by Twitter but should be used sparingly.
+The graphical version of emoji will be used first, if available, to save available character space.
 Example:

-* <3
+* :heart: instead of <3
-* :-/
+* :frowning: instead of :-/
-* O_o
+* :confused: instead of O_o

+If the graphical version of emoji doesn't exist the text version will be used instead.